The Paradigms Fueling our Moonshot

 The Salutogenic Paradigm

-The salutogenic paradigm is an approach to well being and health care that focuses on promoting well-being and positive health rather than just treating illness.
+The salutogenic paradigm is an approach to health that focuses on promoting well-being and positive health rather than just treating illness.
 This approach is based on the idea that health is not just the absence of disease, but rather a state of complete physical, mental, and social well-being.
-The salutogenic paradigm recognizes that people have the ability to maintain and enhance their own health, and that health care providers have a role to play in supporting and empowering individuals to do so.
-The salutogenic paradigm is well-positioned to formulate informed interventions that will establish early indicators of "vulnerability" for individuals and communities, and develop better local and national interventions.